Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 \subsubsection{Degree-1 saturation}

-Despite the failure of countable saturation, coronas of $\sigma$-unital \cstar-algebras satisfy a weaker version of countable saturation called the `countable degree-1 saturation'.
-A \emph{degree-1 type} $t(\bar x)$ over the \cstar-algebra $C$ is a set of conditions of the form $\|P(\bar x)\|= r$ with noncommuting variables $\bar x=(x_0, \dots,x_{n-1})$, where $P(\bar x)$ is a *-polynomial of the form
+Despite the failure of countable saturation, coronas of $\sigma$-unital \cstar-algebras satisfy a weaker version of countable saturation called `countable degree-1 saturation'.
+A \emph{degree-1 type} $t(\bar x)$ over a \cstar-algebra $C$ is a set of conditions of the form $\|P(\bar x)\|= r$ with noncommuting variables $\bar x=(x_0, \dots,x_{n-1})$, where $P(\bar x)$ is a $^*$-polynomial of the form